NASA Docking System

-The NASA Docking System (NDS) is a spacecraft docking and berthing mechanism used on the International Space Station (ISS), the Orion spacecraft, and the Starliner.
-The NDS is NASA's implementation of the International Docking System Standard (IDSS), an international spacecraft docking standard promulgated by the International Space Station Multilateral Coordination Board.
-The international Low Impact Docking System (iLIDS) is the precursor to the NDS.
-NDS Block 1 was designed and built by The Boeing Company in Houston, TX, to meet the IDSS standards.
+The NASA Docking System is NASA's implementation of the International Docking System Standard (IDSS), an international spacecraft docking standard promulgated by the International Space Station Multilateral Coordination Board.
+NDS is a spacecraft docking and berthing mechanism used on the International Space Station (ISS) and the Boeing Starliner and planned to be used on the Orion spacecraft.
+The international Low Impact Docking System (iLIDS) was the precursor to the NDS.
+NDS Block 1 was designed, built, and tested by The Boeing Company in Huntsville Alabama.
 Design qualification testing took place through January 2017.

 Using NDS, NASA developed the International Docking Adapter (IDA) to provide two IDSS-compliant docking ports on the ISS.
 The IDAs were delivered to the ISS starting in 2016.
 Each of two existing Pressurized Mating Adapters has an IDA permanently attached, so the former PMA function is no longer available for visiting spacecraft.
-Since 2019, visiting spacecraft dock to the NDS ports on the IDAs.
+Since 2019, visiting spacecraft that implement IDSS dock to the NDS ports on the IDAs.
 These include Crew Dragon, Cargo Dragon 2, and Boeing Starliner.

 Design

-The NDS docking mechanism is androgynous, the first system to use low impact technology and the first system to allow both docking and berthing.
-It supports both autonomous and piloted dockings and features pyrotechnics for contingency undocking.
-Once mated the NDS interface can transfer power, data, commands, air, communication and in future implementations will be able to transfer water, fuel, oxidizer and pressurant as well.
+NDS supports both autonomous and piloted dockings and includes pyrotechnics for contingency undocking.
+Once mated the NDS interface can transfer power, data, and air; future implementations will be able to transfer water, fuel, oxidizer and pressurant as well.
 The passage for crew and cargo transfer has a diameter of 800 mm.

 In form and function NDS resembles the Shuttle/Soyuz APAS-95 mechanism already in use for the docking ports and pressurized mating adapters on the International Space Station.
 There is no compatibility with the larger common berthing mechanism used on the US segment of the ISS, the Japanese H-II Transfer Vehicle, the original SpaceX Dragon, and Orbital Sciences' Cygnus spacecraft.
 NDS is compatible with the IDSS implementation on SpaceX Dragon 2, both Crew Dragon and Cargo Dragon.